 The Dudu Lagoon is a stunning cenote on the north coast of the Dominican Republic, just off the main coastal road.

 Conveniently it’s the road you’d take from Cabarete to Las Terrenas or Samana (where you can go whale watching).
-There are also plenty of viewpoints and beaches on the way too, if you have the time, you can hop between beaches on the way to the cenote, then onwards to Las Terrenas.
+There are also plenty of viewpoints and white sand beaches with clear waters on the way too.

 The best bit about the Lagoon is there are literally no tourists here!
 It seems to be relatively unknown (until now, sorry!).
 There is a fun zipline that drops you into the lagoon and a more chilled out second pool too.